VladimirVovk97/VladimirVovk97/README.md

 <h1>Hi there 👋</h1>

-- 🤔 I’m Vladimir,I'm from Ukraine,and I **looking for junior frontend position
+- 🤔 I’m Volodymyr,I'm from Ukraine,and I **looking for junior frontend position
   in modern friendly developing IT-company.**
 - ⚡ **I have experience in designing and building adaptive/responsive websites and apps, creating HTML websites based on layouts, using an Agile/SCRUM